 The launch of sites that do not meet the standards listed in this checklist will be delayed pending discussions regarding standards alignment with requestors.

-Set the favicon to the asu.edu standard.
-The favicon, also known as a favorite icon, can be seen in the browser address bar, your favorites list, and will display in tabs on certain browsers.
-The standard for asu.edu is the full color ASU logo on a white background.
-No pitchfork or other favicon may be used.
-Link to use for the asu.edu favicon: https://www.asu.edu/themes/custom/asu_edu/favicon.ico
+The favorite icon, also known as a favicon, can be seen in the browser address bar, your favorites list, search engine results and will display in tabs on certain browsers.

 Links, buttons and focus states